Robrowno/SummerTrails/README.md

 ## Deployment
 #### _(please note, your team must also include the deployed links in the usual submission in Hackapp)_
-The project is deployed and can be accessed at [http://your-deployed-link.com](http://your-deployed-link.com).
+The project is deployed and can be accessed by [clicking here!](https://summertrails-heroku-dd7388a15196.herokuapp.com/).

 ---